realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         }

-        override method view() {  // <-- The implementation of the abstract method "view". super.showName()       // <-- Calls the "default implementation" of the abstract superclass.
+        override method view() {  // <-- The implementation of the abstract method "view". super.showName()       // <-- Calls the "default implementation" of the abstract superclass. (this is just to show how it's done.)
                                   //     Note: Calls to the `super` class are not required, but can be used to call any
                                   //           methods of the superclass.

            print "Viewing Memo: from= " + this.from + ", to= " + this.to + ", subject= " + this.subject
         }
-        override method showName() { // <-- overrides the "default implementation" of the abstract superclass. print "Memo from: " + this.from + ", to: " + this.to  // <-- shows contents of the memo, not just the name...
+        override method showName() { // <-- overrides the "default implementation" of the abstract superclass. print "Memo from: " + this.from + ", to: " + this.to  // <-- NOTE: Shows addressee names of the memo,
+                                                                 //     **NOT** the filename...
-                                                                 //     Design problems already creeping in....
+                                                                 //     & design problems are already creeping in!
         }
      }